MSM Compound Creative Process Produces Tissue Support

 - Inconsistent product formulation and the lack of strict control rules will likely produce impurity.

-- A lack of a consistent purity testing protocol to make sure purity standards are maintained.
+- There exists a lack of a consistent purity testing protocol to make sure purity standards are maintained.

 *Note: ShoppersBriefer.com does not imply any medical claims from this review.
 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.